gangstead/yarn-unraveled/exercises/2_install_dependencies/README.md

 # Install Dependencies

-**TODO: Find some specific versions of dependencies that highlight this problem**

 Yarn claims its builds are deterministic.
 What does that mean?

 Start with a package json with these dependencies